shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 # Entities via attributes

-Since Shopware v6.6.3.0 it is possible to register entities via PHP attributes.
-This guide will show you how to do this.
+Since Shopware v6.6.3.0, it has been possible to register entities via PHP attributes.
+This guide will demonstrate the process.

 ## Define the entity